fboes/blogophon/docs/markdown.md

 ```

-If you do not use both methods, the Blogophon will build a **teaser text from article text** by using the first 160 characters.
+If you do not use one of the methods mentioned above, the Blogophon will build a **teaser text from article text** by using the first 160 characters.

 Images
 ------